khaptonstall/iOS-Accessibility-Guide/README.md

 The last step caches the accessibility elements array to avoid that infinite VoiceOver loop.

-Now the user will hear: "Apple Maps, Navigate and explore the world, Rated 3 out of 5 stars.
-Price: Free" as a single sentence.
+Now the user will hear: "Apple Maps, Navigate and explore the world, Rated 3 out of 5 stars, Free" as a single sentence.

 ### Making the Contents of Container Views Accessible